xatu-code/xatu-documentation/docs/source/usage.rst

 Examples
 ========

-Run with default output for 8 exciton states:
+Run with **default output** for 8 exciton states:

 .. code-block:: bash

-   xatu system.model exciton.in
+   xatu system.model exciton.config

-Run with custom number of states and output eigenstates and absorption:
+Run with **custom number of states and output eigenstates and absorption**:

 .. code-block:: bash

    xatu -s 10 -cek -a system.model exciton.in

-Run with DFT input and extract real-space amplitudes:
+Run with **DFT input and extract real-space amplitudes**:

 .. code-block:: bash